ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/routing.md

 ![PBR Tree](routing/routingPolicy/pbrTree.png)

-Policy based routing rules are now also applied for packets in End to end path diagrams.
-Clicking on PBR's name in a decision table opens a tree view with the highlighted rule that matched the packet and decided that the PBR action should be applied.
+Policy based routing rules are now also applied for packets in end-to-end path diagrams.

+Selecting PBR's name in a decision table opens a tree view with the highlighted rule that matched the packet and decided that the PBR action should be applied.

+!!!
+Note

+	Currently are supported only IP based policy based routing nexthops.

 ![PBR Decision Table](routing/routingPolicy/pbrDecisionTable.png)